Luna Park, Seattle

 Amusement park in Seattle, Washington, U.S.

 Luna Park was an amusement park in Seattle, Washington that operated from 1907 until 1913.
 Designed by famed carousel carver Charles I. D. Looff, who carved and installed Coney Island's very first carousel, Luna Park took its name from Coney Island's Luna Park.
 On July 4, 1908, Luna Park became the site of Seattle's first manned flight.

 History

 Construction, opening

 The 12 acre park was constructed near the Duwamish Head on the northern tip of Alki Point in West Seattle.
 Construction started in 1906, headed by Charles I. D. Looff.
-Built on pilings, the expansive boardwalk extended over Elliott Bay and was called the Greatest Amusement Park on the West Coast.
+Built on pilings, the expansive boardwalk extended over Elliott Bay and was called the "Greatest Amusement Park on the West Coast".

-Luna Park was accessible by the West Seattle ferry or the Seattle Municipal Railway's Luna Park Line.
-During evening hours the park was brilliantly illuminated, with each building and ride outlined in bulbs.
-Because of its extravagant lighting scheme the park could be seen for miles and was billed as a safe nighttime destination for women and children.
+Luna Park was accessible via the West Seattle ferry and the Seattle Municipal Railway's Luna Park Line.
+During the evening, the park was brightly illuminated, with buildings and rides outlined by light bulbs.
+Its extensive lighting display made the park visible from several miles away and contributed to its promotion as a nighttime destination for women and children.